jberkel/sms-backup-plus/README.md

 Once opted in your device will automatically update to the latest beta which might have bug fixes and features not found in the currently released version.

+Alternatively, if for some reason you don't want to join the community you can download an APK and install it manually from [Github releases][releases].

 ## <a name="contributing">Contributing</a>

 ### Installation from source